a

 HOW TO GET INVOLVED:

-FOCUS GROUP: The Landscape Analysis Project will begin with a Focus Group in April of 2023 that will help direct the types of questions in the state-wide survey and the types of geographic information collected for the analysis.
+The Landscape Analysis Project started with a Focus Group in April of 2023 that helped direct the types of questions in the state-wide survey and the types of geographic information collected for the analysis.
+The Focus Group will also help provide feedback on the tools that are developed.
 If you are interested in joining the Focus Group, please contact us at maeeinfo@gmail.com with "Landscape Analysis Project" in the subject line.

-SURVEY: The survey for the Landscape Analysis Project will be launched in May.
+The survey for the Landscape Analysis Project will be launched in March of 2024.
 Please help us gather comprehensive information by taking the survey and sharing the survey link with as many organizations as possible.

 Image